aztfmod/terraform-provider-azurecaf/README.md

 ## Resource Status

-This is the current compreheensive status of the implemented resources in the provider comparing with the current list of resources in the azurerm terraform provider.
+This is the current comprehensive status of the implemented resources in the provider comparing with the current list of resources in the azurerm terraform provider.

 |resource | status |
 |---|---|